jacobmammoliti/consul-kubernetes-demo/README.md

 Terraform has been successfully initialized!
 ...

+# build kubernetes cluster with consul
 $ terraform apply

 An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols:
   + create
 ...
-Plan: 2 to add, 0 to change, 0 to destroy.
+Plan: 3 to add, 0 to change, 0 to destroy.

 Do you want to perform these actions?
   Terraform will perform the actions described above.